 Thus, then, I meet this flying roll, curse of the law.
 Twenty cubits long.
-The dear Savior's life meets the law perceptively; that I will take to be the one ten cubits.
+The dear Saviour's life meets the law preceptively; that I will take to be the one ten cubits.
 And then, when he comes to die, he has the other ten cubits.
-Like the sun on the sundial of Ahaz going back ten degrees, he has to go back over the ten commandments again.
-He has gone over them perceptively; he now has to go back and go over them penally, or suffering the penalty; and he began with our first sin, shall I say? and did not leave off until the last was atoned for.
-Every sin, heart sin, lip sin, life sin, original sin, every sin, all gone, all laid upon Jesus; and his one offering has swallowed up the curse, swallowed up death in victory, cast Satan down to hell, established immortal souls as upon an immovable rock, and has put a new song, for old things pass away, all things become new, put a new song into their mouth, even praise unto our God.
-Thus, on the one hand, I am cursed perceptively and cursed penally; but when I see Jesus come in and deliver me from the preceptive department, and then deliver me from the penal department, I wish to stay with him, I wish to go now where else, I want no righteousness which he is not unto me, I want no ransom which he is not unto me; I want no life, nor light, nor peace, nor redemption, nor sanctification, nor salvation nor consolation, nor glorification, nor exaltation, nor association, nor any other favor, for time or eternity, which Jesus Christ is not unto me.
+Like the sun on the sun-dial of Ahaz going back ten degrees, he has to go back over the ten commandments again.
+He has gone over them preceptively; he now has to go back and go over them penally, or suffering the penalty; and he began with our first sin, shall I say? and did not leave off until the last was atoned for.
+Every sin,heart sin, lip sin, life sin, original sin, every sin,-all gone, all laid upon Jesus; and his one offering hath swallowed up the curse, swallowed up death in victory, cast Satan down to hell, established immortal souls as upon an immovable rock, and has put a new song, for old things pass away, all things become new,-put a new song into their mouth, even praise unto our God.
+Thus, on the one hand, I am cursed preceptively and cursed penally; but when I see Jesus come in and deliver me from the preceptive department, and then deliver me from the penal department, I wish to stay with him, I wish to go nowhere else, I want no rightcousness which he is not unto me, I want no ransom which he is not unto me; I want no life, nor light, nor peace, nor redemption, nor sanctification, nor salvation nor consolation, nor glorification, nor exaltation, nor association, nor any other favour, for time or eternity, which Jesus Christ is not unto me.
 Thus I get rid of the flying roll, this fiery flying serpent of the law, flying to minister vengeance to all that are under it; and now I come under the gospel; "Behold, in the midst of heaven an angel flying, having the everlasting gospel, to preach to them that dwell upon the earth."
 So much, then, for the twofold length of the law.
 The more you understand these things, the more it will endear the Lord Jesus Christ.
 And mark my words, I speak from personal experience as well as from the word of God, that just in proportion as the Lord Jesus Christ is precious to your soul, just in proportion will be the strength of your faith, and the strength of your hope, and the strength of your love to God, and the strength of your consolation.
-When is it that you are mourning with the poet, and saying,
+When is it that your faith is weak?
+When is it that you fear that your hope is perished from the Lord? and when is it that you are mourning with the poet, and saying,-

-"It is a point I long to know, Oft it causes anxious thought, Do I love the Lord or no, Am I his or am I not?"
+" It is a point I long to know, Oft it causeth auxious thought, Do I love the Lord or no, Am I his or am I not?"

 When is this the case?
-When clouds come between your soul and God, and your heart becomes hardened, and Jesus is not to you today, not in your feeling, what he was yesterday; the truth, though the same to you today in sentiment and belief, is not the same to you in its preciousness as it was yesterday, and the result is the heart is contracted, the soul is in bondage.
-But once more let the eternal Spirit bring in the dear Savior's name as ointment poured forth, and make him precious to your soul, and make you happy in that preciousness, then, you can then see, and feel, and know that,
+When clouds come between your soul and God, and your heart becomes hardened, and Jesus is not to you to-day, not in your feeling, what he was yesterday; the truth, though the same to you to-day in sentiment and belief, is not the same to you in its preciousness as it was yesterday, and the result is the heart is contracted, the soul is in bondage.
+But once more let the eternal Spirit bring in the dear Saviour's name as ointment poured forth, and make him precious to your soul, and make you happy in that preciousness, then-